HookyQR/VSCodeBeautify/README.md

   ]
 ```

 If you wish to exclude the files that are included by default, set `"beautify.onSaveIgnore" = []`.
-The onSaveIgnore settings does not stop a manual execution of beautify working.
+The onSaveIgnore setting does not stop a manual execution of beautify working.

 Embedded version of js-beautify is v1.6.3.